nickzoic/nick.zoic.org/art/cooking-for-weight-weenies/index.md

 There's many ways to do it but hopefully you've enjoyed joining me in pondering the details from the comfort of your sofa, rather than bemoaning your fate as you drag a kitchen sink up the side of a mountain.

+And, yeah, I went and bought that 500g chair.
+Because of course I did.